tccp/website/README.md

 All posts can be viewed by going to the `/blog/` directory.

+####Flags
+Flags can now be added to posts.
+Add **home** to display this post on the home page, add **featured** to display it in the sidebar in the featured section, add **nav** to display it in the navigation bar.

     ---
     layout: post
     title:  "Custom Post Name"
     date:  Date String (ex 2015-09-28 21:12:52)
     categories: spaced delimited categories  (ex collaborative chemistry)
+    categories: collaborative chemistry
+    flags:
+    - home
+    - featured
+    - nav
     ---
     <Any Valid Markdown can go here>...